 TGo4EventProcessor: An object that contains the algorithm to convert an input event object into an output event object (both of class TGo4EventElement).
 This is a subclass of TGo4EventSource, since it delivers the filling of the output event from the input event.
 The event processor implementation has to "know" the input and output event classes.
-The methods of converting the data (i.e. actually performing the analysis) are free to be defined by the user.
-By default a BuildEvent method is provided.
+Actual code of converting the data (i.e. actually performing the analysis) should be implemented in BuildEvent method.